Eye For Film >> Festivals >> New York Film Festival >> 2011 >> A-Z of Films

 A thirtysomething finds his life spiral out of control after his sister moves into his apartment.

-A brilliant plastic surgeon tries to create the perfect skin for a woman who adores him but struggles under his control.
+A brilliant but troubled plastic surgeon tries to create the perfect woman.

 Absorbing and boldly original drama revolving around a German doctor in present-day Cameroon.